laurencelundblade/t_cose/CONTRIBUTING.md

 * Make sure all the tests mentioned above in Tests and CI are passing

 * Target the right branch.
-It is fairly easy to change the target branch of a PR in github.
+It is fairly easy to change the target branch of a PR in GitHub.